Codecademy/docs/content/javascript/concepts/promise/terms/race/race.md

 ---
 Title: '.race()'
-Description: 'Returns the first Promise in an iterableObject that is either resolved or rejected.'
+Description: 'Returns the first promise in an iterable object that is either resolved or rejected.'
 Subjects:
   - 'Web Development'
 Tags: